 Management Fee.
 The base management fee will be calculated at an annual rate of 2.0% of our gross assets payable quarterly in arrears.
 For purposes of calculating the base management fee, the term "gross assets" includes any assets acquired with the proceeds of leverage.
+The Adviser will benefit when we incur debt or use leverage.
 For services rendered under the investment management agreement, the base management fee will be payable quarterly in arrears.
 For the first quarter of our operations, the base management fee will be calculated based on the initial value of our gross assets.
-Subsequently, the base management fee will be calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
+Subsequently, the base management fee will be calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters.
 Base management fees for any partial quarter will be appropriately prorated.